Liaoliaoliaole/BMS/README.md

   4. Download the Binary File:  Click on the link for the binary file you want to download (e.g., `BMSServerApp-Debug-bin`, `BMSServerApp-Release-bin`, or `BMSServerApp-Test-bin`).

 # `prototyping`
-This section will store the code, configurations, and other resources related to early-stage project prototyping.
-It will be used to experiment with features, develop proof-of-concept implementations, and try out ideas before they are moved into production.
+This directory contains code, configurations, and other resources related to early-stage prototyping of the BMS project.
+It is used for experimenting with features, creating proof-of-concept implementations, and testing ideas before moving to production.

+- **Breadboard Prototyping**: The breadboard setup for the current measurement module and temperature measurement prototypes are stored here.
+- **Calibration Functions**: Software calibration functions are developed to accommodate real-world measurements from the hardware prototypes, especially for current and temperature sensors.
+Detailed documentation can be found in Confluence.

 # `schematic`
-The schematic directory will include electrical and hardware design diagrams, such as circuit layouts, component schematics, and PCB designs.
-Any files related to the hardware structure will be stored here.
+The schematic directory contains electrical and hardware design files, including circuit layouts, component schematics, and PCB designs.
+These designs are created using KiCad 7.0 and include PCB design files as well.
+All hardware-related files are stored here for reference.

 # `simulation`
-This folder will contain simulation models, scripts, and testing environments used for validating the BMS design and performance before physical implementation.
-Files related to simulation tools, test cases, and results will be stored here.
+This folder contains simulation models, scripts, and testing environments used for validating the BMS design and performance before physical implementation.
+Files related to simulation tools, test cases, and results are stored here.

+LTSpice Simulations: Simulation files created in LTSpice are used to validate the electrical design prior to prototyping.

+# `test`
+This directory contains both hardware and software test cases and configurations for validating the BMS system.

+- **Hardware Testing**: Includes test cases and documentation for validating the physical components of the BMS system.
+- **Software Testing**: Includes test cases for the BMSServerApp and BMSClientApp software.
+Details of the hardware and software tests can be found in Confluence.

 # `views`
-This directory is for the graphical user interface (GUI) and front-end design files for the BMS project, including visual representations and user interaction designs.
+The views directory contains the graphical user interface (GUI) and front-end design files for the BMS project, including visual representations and user interaction designs.

+Grafana: The BMS project uses Grafana for visualization.
+A short documentation on how to log in and set up Grafana dashboards for monitoring BMS metrics is provided.